 Don’t sit inside and mope–especially if you’re also dealing with deployment.
 Get out and do something.
 And if you can’t, invite folks over.
 Have Christmas Eve breakfast with a friend.
 Take the kids for a walk to see the lights in the neighborhood.
 Visit a local coffee shop for hot chocolate on a random evening.
 And make plans with your family, too.
 Schedule a Skype sesh to open presents or make plans to have Christmas another time when you all can be together.

 There is no perfect Christmas because we are all imperfect people.
+Something will happen, something will go the wrong way.
+There will be something that’s not quite right.
 There’s such pressure to have a perfect holiday, but the truth is, that just doesn’t exist.
 Others may look like they’re having the perfect Christmas with their family, but pictures and social media postings don’t tell the whole truth.
 Even when families love each other and are happy to be together, small spats happen.
 Cookies burn.
 People get on each others’ nerves.

 Make this year count